T

 landmark

 One of the largest stupas in the world and a UNESCO World Heritage site, Boudhanath is a center of Tibetan Buddhism in Nepal.
-The stupa is surrounded by monasteries and shops selling Tibetan crafts.
+The massive dome is surrounded by prayer wheels and monasteries, and the atmosphere is serene, especially during evening circumambulations.

-• Enjoy Tibetan butter tea at a rooftop cafe overlooking the stupa.
+• Enjoy a cup of butter tea at one of the rooftop cafes overlooking the stupa.

 3. Afternoon